firmanserdana/EMG_Exo/README.md

 ### Documentation

 - [API Documentation](API_DOCUMENTATION.md): Complete API reference
-- [Features Guide](FEATURES_GUIDE.md): Guide to advanced visualization and data recording

 ## Prerequisites

 - Python 3.8 or higher
-- NumPy, PyQt5/6, scikit-learn, matplotlib, and other dependencies listed in requirements.txt
-- For 64-channel system: PyTorch, h5py, dearpygui, and other dependencies in md-emg-python/requirements.txt
+- PyTorch, h5py, dearpygui, and other dependencies in md-emg-python/requirements.txt
 - Optional: Unity 2022.3 or higher for VR integration
 - Optional: Sessantaquatro EMG board or other hardware for physical acquisition